hpcleuven/VscDocumentation/source/antwerp/uantwerp_intel_toolchains.rst

 Compilers
 ---------

--  The compilers work exactly in the way described on `the regular Intel toolchain web page <\%22/cluster-doc/development/toolchain-intel\%22>`__, including the MPI compiler wrappers.
+-  The compilers work exactly in the way described on :ref:`the regular Intel toolchain web page <Intel toolchain>`, including the MPI compiler wrappers.
 All links to the documentation on that page are also relevant.
 -  Man pages for all commands have also been installed.